 Jimmie’s round was set up by a friend who is a member of the club.
 Jimmie invited three friends to accompany him.
 One from New York, Colorado, and Texas.
 All three are golfers that he met as a result of playing the 100 Greatest Courses in America.

-History of Liberty National
+Behind the Scenes of Liberty National

 This waterfront golf course opened in 2006 and is a true getaway for members needing a break from the city.
-Looking at the course now, no-one could tell that it was built on a landfill.
+Looking at the course now, no one could tell that it was built on a landfill.
 Since the treatment of the course, the once landfill is now a prominent golf course for some of New York’s elite.

 Built by Bob Cupp with pro-consultant Tom Kite, the vision of the course is for it to host major tournaments.
 In 2017, Liberty National hosted the Presidents Cup and that’s where Jimmie James got the urge to play there.
 As he states “I attended the 2017 Presidents Cup and was impressed with the views of the Statue of Liberty and lower Manhattan.”